techidaily/site-win11-tips/source/_posts/1719381834367-cep-library-integration.md

 7. Click**OK** to save the changes.
 ![Change Account PIN in Windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/change-account-pin-in-windows-11.jpg)

  Similarly, the Settings app also gives you the option to change your account password on Windows.
-If you’re interested in doing that, check our guide on[how to change an account password in Windows](https://www.makeuseof.com/change-account-password-windows-11/) and follow the steps outlined there.
+If you’re interested in doing that, check our guide on [how to change an account password in Windows](https://www.makeuseof.com/change-account-password-windows-11/) and follow the steps outlined there.

 ## How to Change the Account PIN From the Sign-In Screen